 The tour bus will take you to the Guadalupe Basilica and to the ruins, although you will only have a couple of hours to explore the place (which is definitely not enough), it will cost 400 pesos per person with lunch included.

 A private car is a good option depending on the number of people in your party and whether the car is a rental or not, hiring a driver for the day will set you back 1000 pesos or more.

 My best suggestion is for you to take the Metro to the “Terminal del Norte” and take a local bus to get to the ruins.
 The cost is about 50 pesos per person and it takes about 40 to 70 minutes depending on traffic, buses depart to the ruins every 30 minutes.

 Once you reach the ruins of Teotihuacan, you can climb all the Pyramids of this site (something that cannot be said of the Mayan Pyramids!).

 From the same “Terminal del Norte” you can also take a day trip to Tula the next day to see the impressive Atlantes of the Toltec Civilization or if you wanna do something different, go to Xochimilco to see the ancient Aztec canals.

 Day 4 & 5: Cholula & Puebla

 From Mexico City, Puebla is only two hours away from either the “Terminal del Norte” or “Terminal del Oriente”.
-Cost is about 200 pesos.
-This city, dubbed as the City of Angels is known for its impressive number of churches and the amazing decorations one can find inside of them.
+The cost is about 200 pesos.
+This city dubbed the City of Angels is known for its impressive number of churches and the amazing decorations one can find inside them.

 Your next day could be spent exploring Puebla’s amazing churches and the two forts located north of the city, this is where the battle of Cinco de Mayo took place and each year there’s a festival inside the fort itself.